khalidbadawi334-pixel/Eventure/README.md

 ## AWS Architecture

-TagLens is built on a modern, serverless AWS architecture designed to make event management seamless, secure, and scalable for everyone.
+Eventure is built on a modern, serverless AWS architecture designed to make event management seamless, secure, and scalable for everyone.
 Here’s how the pieces fit together:

 **Amazon S3** is the digital gallery for your events.
 It safely stores all your event images, brochures, and even hosts the PHP frontend, making sure your content is always available and easy to update.

 **Amazon CloudFront** acts as the global delivery service, ensuring that your event pages, images, and documents load quickly for users anywhere in the world.
 No matter where your attendees are, they get a fast, smooth experience.

-**Amazon API Gateway** is the front door to TagLens’s backend.
+**Amazon API Gateway** is the front door to Eventure’s backend.
 It exposes secure REST endpoints, allowing organizers and attendees to interact with the system—whether creating events, buying tickets, or checking RSVPs.

 **AWS Lambda** is the brain behind the scenes.
-Whenever someone interacts with TagLens (like registering for an event or making a payment), Lambda functions spring into action to process requests, update records, and trigger notifications—all without the need for traditional servers.
+Whenever someone interacts with Eventure (like registering for an event or making a payment), Lambda functions spring into action to process requests, update records, and trigger notifications—all without the need for traditional servers.

-**Amazon DynamoDB** is the memory of TagLens.
+**Amazon DynamoDB** is the memory of Eventure.
 It’s a fast, reliable NoSQL database that stores all your event details, user registrations, ticket sales, and RSVP data.
 DynamoDB scales automatically, so whether you’re hosting a small workshop or a massive conference, your data is safe and accessible.

 **Amazon Cognito** keeps everyone’s accounts secure.
 Organizers and attendees can sign up, log in, and manage their profiles with confidence, knowing their information is protected by robust authentication.